4 Benefits of Modern EHR Lab Integration

 For maximum efficiency and compliance, doctors should not have to work to find or submit these critical explanations.
 A complete lab integration interface designates a clear space for doctors to capture this information up front when they are ordering labs.

 Over the years, we have heard of some worst-case scenarios where laboratories have rescinded a provider’s ability to submit labs due to a failure to document medical necessity or demonstrate a review process.

-We have also experienced first hand how a properly documented review process can make all the difference when facilities are audited.
+We have also experienced firsthand how a properly documented review process can make all the difference when organizations are audited.

 In some instances, AURA, Sigmund’s EHR, provided our customers with the documentation that proved why a facility was ordering labs and how they were being used in treatment.
 As a result, our customers passed their insurance audit.